amygdala/amygdala.github.io/_posts/2017-10-22-gae_dataflow.md

       parser.add_value_provider_argument('--timestamp', type=str)
 ```

-Then, that arg can be accessed at runtime from a template-generated pipeline, as in this snippet:
+Then, that argument can be accessed at runtime from a template-generated pipeline, as in this snippet:

 ```python
   user_options = pipeline_options.view_as(UserOptions)